jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 red: make it fail
 ===================

-I add a test for removing the last item from a `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_
+I will add a test for removing the last item from a `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_

 .. code-block:: python